Graham-MacIsaac/sta141c_project/README.md

 # stringsToNum.py

 	Run:						python stringsToNum.py
-	Does:						Adds three extra columns to the data with a number matching for each string predictor we are using
+	Does:						Adds four extra columns to the data with a number mapping for each string predictor we are using
 	Returns: 					policeZipNum.csv
 	Have in the same folder:	policeWithZip.csv